best

 View product View product → Compare hub →

-Home Assistant Yellow hub in yellow case
+Home Assistant Yellow - Discontinued

 hub